Service Dogs

 - no begging for human food

-- quiet, steady behavior with the dog maintaining focus on handler
+- quiet, steady behavior with the canine maintaining focus on handler

 - ready response to task commands